-Saline contamination
+Saline contamination-

 Questions have been raised about the potential for the saline solution used to fill the implant to become contaminated with bacteria or fungus.
 These organisms may present a risk to the patient in the event of leakage or deflation.
 The saline is put in using a sterile closed injection system, thus, there should be no contamination from the operating room.
+These type statistics are listed in the manufacturer's booklet given to you.